collective/plone.recipe.sublimetext/README.rst

     Default: ''

     If you want ignore some pep8 checklist (i.e N802 is for pep8 naming).
+Each ignore should be separated by ``space`` and/or ``newline``.

+anaconda-pep257-ignores
+    Required: No

+    Default: ''

+    If you want ignore some pep8 checklist (i.e N802 is for pep8 naming).
+Each ignore should be separated by ``space`` and/or ``newline``.

+anaconda-pep257-enabled
+    Required: No

+    Default: False

+    Indicates whether you want to active ``pep257`` checklist by anaconda.

 ignore-develop
     Required: No